LCL-CAVE/manganite/README.md

 ### Step 3: Defining models

 To run an optimization model with Manganite, put the calculations in a single cell and add the `%%mnn execute` command as the first line.
 The code will be transformed into a function that will be called when the user presses a button.
-If you use the `--tab` argument, you can place the button on a tab like any other widget, otherwise it will show in the header section.
+If you use the `--tab` argument, you can place the button on a tab like any other widget, otherwise it will show in the page header on the right.

 During the execution of a cell annotated with `%%mnn execute`, all standard output and exceptions will be redirected to the *Log* widget in the sidebar.